 Will there be times when coverage away from home does not apply?

 Yes, there are times when your items won't be covered.
 You can read the full list of exclusions in the policy booklet but here are three notable circumstances:

-1. Bicycles must be stored in a locked building or locked to a fixed object.
-If they arent, unfortunately they will not be covered for theft.
-For expensive bikes, we also require you to use a Sold Secure approved lock.
+- Bicycles must be stored in a locked building or locked to an immovable object.
+If they aren't, unfortunately they will not be covered for theft.
+For expensive bikes, we also require you to use a Sold Secure-approved lock

-2. Sporting equipment is not covered outside of the home when its damaged while you're using it.
+- Sporting equipment is not covered outside of the home when it's damaged while you're using it

 How can I make sure my possessions will be covered away from home?